billhartcivica/gitlab/README.md

 ### Configuration

-Clone this repository, remembering to create a corresponding secrets.yaml file to contain the LDAP authentication password.
+Clone this repository into an /etc/k8s folder, remembering to create a corresponding secrets.yaml file to contain the LDAP authentication password.
+The secrets file should be contained in the /etc/k8s/secrets folder, which you should create if it doesn't already exist.
 The format for this fileshould be as follows:

 ```
 apiVersion: v1